Americans with Disabilities Act of 1990: Green v. State of California

 Green v.
 State of California, No. S137770 (Cal.
-Aug.
-23, 2007) was a case in which the majority of the Supreme Court in California was faced with deciding whether the employee suing the state is required to prove they are able to perform "essential" job duties, regardless of whether or not there was "reasonable accommodation," or if the employer must prove the person suing was unable to do so.
-The court ruled the burden was on the employee, not the employer, and reversed a disputed decision by the courts.
-Plaintiff attorney David Greenberg brought forth considerations of the concept that, even in the state of California, employers do not have to employ a worker who is unable to perform "essential job functions" with "reasonable accommodation."
+August 23, 2007) was a case in which the California Supreme Court was faced with deciding whether an employee suing the state is required to prove they are able to perform "essential" job duties, regardless of whether or not there was "reasonable accommodation", or if the employer must prove the person suing was unable to do so.
+The court ruled the burden was on the employee, not the employer, and reversed a disputed decision by the lower courts.
+Plaintiff attorney David Greenberg brought forth considerations of the concept that, even in the state of California, employers do not have to employ a worker who is unable to perform "essential job functions" with "reasonable accommodation".
 Forcing employers to do so "would defy logic and establish a poor public policy in employment matters."

 National Federation of the Blind v.
 Target Corporation

 National Federation of the Blind v.
 Target Corp. was a case where a major retailer, Target Corp., was sued because their web designers failed to design its website to enable persons with low or no vision to use it.